 What benefit has Intanza shown during the studies?

 In the five original studies, both Intanza and the comparator vaccine brought about adequate levels of antibodies for protection against all three flu strains.
-In adults below 60 years, the 9‑microgram strength provided as good a level of protection as the intramuscular vaccine.
-In people aged 60 years and over, the 15‑microgram strength provided as good a level of protection as the comparator vaccines.
+In people aged 60 years and over, the 15-microgram strength provided as good a level of protection as the comparator vaccines.

-The current formulation of Intanza for the 2013/2014 season brought about similar antibody responses against the three flu strains included in the vaccine to those seen in the main studies.
+Later seasonal formulations of Intanza have been shown to bring about similar antibody responses against the three flu strains included in the vaccine to those seen in the main studies.

 What is the risk associated with Intanza?

-The most common side effects with Intanza (seen in more than 1 patient in 10) are headache, myalgia (muscle pain) and local reactions at the site of the vaccination (redness, swelling, hardening of the skin, pain and itching).
+The most common side effects with Intanza (seen in more than 1 patient in 10) are headache, muscle pain and local reactions at the site of the vaccination (redness, swelling, hardening of the skin, pain and itching).
 For the full list of all side effects reported with Intanza, see the package leaflet.